DavidFrempong/DavidFrempong/README.md

 - Hi, my name is David Frempong.

-- I'm a UX Designer learning Front End Delopment.
+- I'm a UX Designer learning Front End Development.

 - My goal is to create user-friendly experiences that bring stories to life.